na-na-hi/renget/archive/scrapeletproxy.md

     The proxy will mostly use donated keys. ~~been filling with my own keys recently~~

 !!! note news
     Thank you key and source donators!
+Please email me if there are any issues with AWS.
     I have a few 32k (gpt-4-32k-0314) keys and mistral keys, will add them on request.
     It's probably going to be over in a few weeks.
 (I can't scrape well enough to feed this many people) Reduced quotas, hardly any keys.